 Your accommodation: Distinction Hotel Christchurch

-Follow the road and take in the view of Aoraki Mt Cook (New Zealand's tallest mountain) from the shores of Lake Pukaki, known for its glacier fed turquoise blue colour.
-Continue along the lake to your final destination Mt Cook Village.
+Drive through the heart of the South Island, crossing the vast Canterbury plains.
+Catch your breath in Geraldine before continuing through Fairlie.
+Ascending Burkes pass you'll come to the picturesque town of Lake Tekapo.
+Follow the road and take in the view of Aoraki-Mt Cook (New Zealand's tallest mountain) from the shores of Lake Pukaki, known for its glacier fed turquoise blue colour.
+Continue along the lake to your final destination Aoraki-Mt Cook Village.

-At 3754 metres Aoraki-Mt Cook is New Zealand's highest mountain, located deep in the heart of the Southern Alps.
-From the Visitor Centre at the southern end of Lake Pukaki, you will be rewarded with magnificent views of this immense peak.
-As well as its impressive beauty, Mt Cook National Park is also home to a huge range of awe-inspiring sights and activities.
+At 3754m Aoraki-Mt Cook is Aotearoa-New Zealand's highest mountain, located deep in the heart of the Southern Alps.
+As well as its impressive beauty, Aoraki-Mt Cook National Park is also home to a huge range of awe-inspiring sights and activities.
 Take to the air with Mt Cook Ski Planes for a scenic flight that includes a glacier landing.
-At around 27 kilometres long the Tasman Glacier is New Zealand's longest and a Glacier Explorers tour will give you the opportunity to see its unique features.
+At around 27 kilometres long the Tasman Glacier is New Zealand's longest and a Glacier Explorers tour allows you to see its unique features up close.

-There are many short hikes in and around the park and these are well signposted.
-Those with an interest in the night sky should take a stargazing tour with the Hermitage Hotel.
+There are many short hikes in and around the park and these are well signposted around the village.
+Those with an interest in the night sky should take a Big Sky Stargazing tour with the Hermitage Hotel.
 The region is considered to have one of the clearest night skies in the world and is one of the few gold-rated dark sky reserves worldwide.

-The Hermitage Hotel complex offers fine dining, multiple cafes and a bar.
-Due to the remote location of the property, there are no shops and limited supplies at Mt Cook Village.
 Visit the Sir Edmund Hillary Alpine Centre for insight into this region's mountain climbing history.
 You'll also learn of Sir Ed's incredible achievements and his dedication to helping others around the world.

 There are many short scenic walks beginning in and around the Mt Cook Village, suitable for all ages and abilities.
 Located within the Mount Cook Village is the Department of Conservation information centre, where updates on the track conditions and suitability is available as well as information on the history of the area and its wildlife.